MChaudhry9/Towers-of-Hanoi_Frontend_GUI/README.md

 3. **Compile and run the code:**
    Compile and run the code using your IDE's built-in tools.

+   **To Open In EclipseIDE:**
+   1. Righclick on project folder
+   2. Click Run As
-   **In EclipseIDE righclick on project folder, click Run As, Click 1 Java Application**
+   3. Click 1 Java Application

 ## Gameplay
 1. Start the game: